-Entrepreneurs’ relief applies when the employee holds shares acquired under an EMI scheme, if they held the qualifying EMI options for over one year.
-The size of the shareholding under the EMI option does not matter, nor does the fact that the employee did not hold actual shares for a year.
+Entrepreneurs’ relief applies when the employee holds shares acquired under an EMI scheme, if they held the qualifying EMI options for over two years.
+The size of the shareholding under the EMI option does not matter, nor does the fact that the employee did not hold actual shares for two years.

 Taxation of EMI options vs unapproved share options